11 Best Greek Islands to Visit

 How to reach Santorini?

 Santorini has direct flights from many European cities like Rome, London, Paris, Naples, Venice, and of course Athens.
-If you are in Athens, you have the option to take a ferry from Piraeus Port (5-7h).
+If you are in Athens, you can take a ferry from Piraeus Port (5-7h).
 From Mykonos, it takes three hours to reach Santorini by ferry.

 MYKONOS – FOR THE PARTY LOVERS